RareSkills/solana-tutorial/content/solana-require-macro/en/solana-require-macro.md

 ## Question and Answers
 ### Why does `Ok(())` not have a semicolon at the end?
-If you add it, your code won’t compile.
+If you add it, your code won't compile.
 If the final statement in Rust does not have a semicolon, then the value on that line is returned.

 ### Why does `Ok(())` have an extra set of parenthesis?
-The `()` means “unit” in Rust, which you can think of as being a void in C or a Nothing in Haskell.
-Here, Ok is an enum which contains a unit type.
+The `()` means "unit" in Rust, which you can think of as being a void in C or a Nothing in Haskell.
+Here, `Ok` is an enum which contains a unit type.
 That is what get returns.
-Functions that don’t return things implicitly return the unit type in Rust.
+Functions that don't return things implicitly return the unit type in Rust.
 An `Ok(())` with no semicolon is syntactically equivalent to return `Ok(())`;.
 Note the semicolon at the end.

 ### How come the `if statements` above are missing parenthesis?